pedroalvesbatista/singularity-admindocs/configfiles.rst

 GPU Library Configuration
 -------------------------

-When a container includes a GPU enabled application, Singularity (with the ``--nv`` or ``--rocm`` options) can properly inject the required Nvidia or AMD GPU driver libraries into the container, to match the host's kernel.
+When a container includes a GPU enabled application, Apptainer (with the ``--nv`` or ``--rocm`` options) can properly inject the required Nvidia or AMD GPU driver libraries into the container, to match the host's kernel.
 The GPU ``/dev`` entries are provided in containers run